 Promotion | - |

-CEX.IO was founded in 2013 by entrepreneur Oleksandr Lutskevych.
-Initially, CEX.IO operated as a Bitcoin mining pool and cloud mining services platform.
+CEX.IO is one of the first cryptocurrency exchanges in the world.
+Founded in 2013 by entrepreneur Oleksandr Lutskevych, it initially operated as a Bitcoin mining pool and cloud mining services platform known as GHash.IO.
 It owned the notorious GHash.io pool, which was the only mining pool in history to control over 50% of the Bitcoin network.
 Theoretically, they could have pulled off a 51% attack, which would have radically changed Bitcoin’s trajectory.

 As far as we know, CEX.IO has not been hacked (yet).
-Crypto exchanges are large and tempting targets for enterprising cybercriminals.
+Crypto exchanges are a tempting target for cybercriminals, mostly because of the amount of assets they have.
 A multimillion-dollar hack can be carried off with a little luck, a lot of skill, and a misstep on the behalf of the exchange.
+Even giants like Binance, Mt.
+Gox, and Gate.io have all fallen victim to hacks in the past.
 That’s why it’s always important to see what kind of security protocols a given exchange has in place.

 CEX.IO gets points for being relatively transparent about its security measures.
 It loses more because many of those measures are inadequate compared to industry standards.
 For the sake of fairness, we’ll start with what CEX.IO does right.